Skip to main content

 24/7 human support

 Real engineers on chat in minutes (English).
 Median first-response under 5 minutes during business hours.
-Time zones don't matter — Tokyo, Tehran, or Toronto, you get the same response speed.
+Time zones don't matter.
+Tokyo, Tehran, or Toronto, you get the same response speed.

-Asia, mapped
+Asia, from

-Internal Cloudzy backbone — not public internet
+Internal Cloudzy backbone, not public internet

 Tokyo